Treme Neighbourhood Tour

 - 5 Bewertungen

 Discover the history of the oldest African American neighborhood in the United States on this tour of the Treme neighborhood in New Orleans.
-You'll stroll through tree-lined streets where Jazz was born and see the famous Louis Armstrong Park and Congo Square.
+Stroll through tree-lined streets where Jazz was born and see famous sites like Louis Armstrong Park and Congo Square.

 Treme Neighbourhood Tour

-At the scheduled time, we'll meet at 718 N Rampart St to start our guided tour of Treme, known as New Orleans' African American neighborhood.
+At the scheduled time, we will meet at 718 N Rampart St, beginning our guided tour of Treme, known as New Orleans' African American neighborhood.

-Throughout the tour, we'll visit important sites such as St. Augustine's Church, the first black Catholic church in the US.
-We'll discuss how freedom in this neighborhood diminished after the Civil War and learn about the history of the Ku Klux Klan in the area.
+During the tour, we will visit significant historical sites such as St. Augustine's Church, the first black Catholic church in the United States.
+We will discuss how freedom was curtailed after the Civil War and learn about the history of the Ku Klux Klan's actions in the area.

-After approximately 2 hours of learning about the origins of New Orleans and its Afro-American culture, we will conclude the tour in Louis Armstrong Park.
+We will walk through the neighborhood's distinctive architecture, including "Creole" houses, while exploring the history of jazz, which originated in Treme.
+After approximately 2 hours of learning about New Orleans and its Afro-American culture, the tour will conclude in Louis Armstrong Park.

 Preise